richie-omondi/monty/README.md

 ```
 ### `instruction_t` Structure
-- Represetns an instruction to be executed.
+- Represents an instruction to be executed.
 - Contains:
     - `char *opcode`: Name of the instruction.
     - `void (*f)(stact_t **stack, unsigned int line_number)`: pointer to the function that implements the instruction.